An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: Introduction

-Motivated by the time delays between the peaks of the optical and infrared light curves, as well as the possible coincidence of the neutrino detection with the X-ray flare, we propose an accretion flare model for the blazar MRC 0614-083, {in which protons accelerated during the optical flare phase -- associated with enhanced accretion activity -- produce neutrinos and trigger electromagnetic cascades}.
+Accompanying the discovery of KM3-230213A, 17 blazars located within the 99\% containment region have been identified as potentially correlated with the UHE neutrino event \citep{KM3NeT:2025bxl}.
+Seven of these blazars have been identified through X-ray, infrared, and radio cross-matches.
+Three were characterized ``most promising'' by the KM3NeT collaboration because of their multi-wavelength activity \cite[see Fig. 4 in][]{KM3NeT:2025bxl}.
+MRC 0614-083 is the only one of these three sources located within the 90\% CL contour, thereby satisfying both selection criteria: (a) inclusion within the 90\% CL contour and (b) evidence of interesting multi-wavelength activity.
+This blazar is also the source closest to the most probable arrival direction of the neutrino.
+Interestingly, MRC 0614-083 exhibits an X-ray flare observed by the Swift X-Ray Telescope \citep[XRT;][]{SWIFT:2005ngz} and \emph{eROSITA} \citep{eROSITA:2024oyj} around the time of the neutrino detection.
+Additionally, optical observations from the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{2018PASP..130f4505T}, the Catalina Real-Time Transient Survey \citep[CRTS;][]{2009ApJ...696..870D}, and the Zwicky Transient Facility \citep[ZTF;][]{2019PASP..131a8003M}, along with infrared observations from the Wide-field Infrared Survey Explorer \citep[WISE;][]{2010AJ....140.1868W} and Near-Earth Object WISE \citep[NEOWISE;][]{2011ApJ...731...53M}, have revealed variable features in the light curves prior to the neutrino's arrival, suggesting potential interconnections. {While MRC 0614-083 is also detected by radio surveys like the NRAO VLA Sky Survey \citep[NVSS;][]{NVSS} and Very Large Array Sky Survey \citep[VLASS;][]{VLASS} , there are no detailed, published radio studies investigating its jet opening angle or Lorentz factors.} Motivated by the time delays between the peaks of the optical and infrared light curves, as well as the possible coincidence of the neutrino detection with the X-ray flare, we propose an accretion flare model for the blazar MRC 0614-083, {in which protons accelerated during the optical flare phase -- associated with enhanced accretion activity -- produce neutrinos and trigger electromagnetic cascades}.
 We aim to provide a self-consistent interpretation of the infrared and X-ray flares, while establishing a connection between the flaring state and the UHE neutrino event.
 In this model, the optical light curve will be treated as a proxy for the time evolution of the accretion rate onto the supermassive black hole (SMBH).
 Such activity may originate from enhanced accretion of ambient molecular gas.
 The dust torus surrounding the SMBH, with a radius of approximately $\sim10^{17}-10^{18}$ cm \citep[e.g.,][]{2017MNRAS.469..255G}, can absorb the optical emission and re-radiate it in the infrared bands, producing so-called dust echoes \citep[e.g.,][]{2016MNRAS.458..575L,2016ApJ...828L..14J}.

 {In the context of active galactic nuclei (AGN), besides extended relativistic jets, the particle accelerators could be structures within the inner edge of the dust torus, such as accretion disks \citep[e.g.,][for review]{Murase:2022feu}, sub-relativistic winds \citep{Wang:2016oid,Liu:2017bjr}, disk coronae \citep{Murase:2019vdl,Fiorillo:2024akm}, or inner jets \citep{2012ApJ...749...63M,Murase:2014foa}.
 In this work, without loss of generality, we do not specify the exact acceleration mechanism, but instead inject protons into an isotropic radiation zone.} In the radiation zone, characterized by the radius of the dust torus {(such as the non-relativistic winds reaching the inner edge of the dust torus)}, $p\gamma$ interactions between injected protons and thermal optical and infrared photons can produce UHE neutrinos and initiate electromagnetic (EM) cascades \citep[e.g.,][]{Yuan:2023cmd}.
 The resulting neutrino emission can reach UHE ranges, and the accompanying X-ray emission may account for the observed neutrino flare.
 One caveat is that the redshift ($z$) of the blazar remains unknown; however, for completeness, we investigate how the outcomes of this model depend on redshift by varying $z$ from 0.5 to 2.0.